ApparenticBubbles/Corp/README.md

 The invite link is also in the server ^

 # Corp
-Corp is developed by ApparenticBubbles, Train and Sage.
+Corp is developed by Lynx, Train and Sage.